DGBQ/HubitatProjects-Public/drivers/GooglePollenForecaster/README.md

 - **Smart Home Control:** Automate devices based on changes in pollen levels.
 - **Health Dashboards:** Display todayPollenLevel and healthRecommendation on a Hubitat dashboard.
 - **Seasonal Automation:** Suppress API calls during winter using Seasonal Blockout.

-See 📄 Use Cases for additional examples and automation ideas.

 ---